MizarWeb/ipymizar/README.md

 If you change the code:

-* In Python: the kernel needs to be restarted
+* In Python: the kernel needs to be restarted using the Kernel menu item available on the Web UI
 * In Javascript: rebuild and refresh the notebook page

 To build/rebuild the front-end: